spidey-169/testnets/celestia_network/Celestia/ports_firewall_settings.md

 external_address = "<PROXMOX_HOST_IP>:26603"
 ```

 ``NOTE: This means its listening(ALLOW IN) from ANY SOURCE to DESTINATION port 26603 on this PROXMOX_HOST node.
-(Firewall needs to be enabled on HOST node to ALLOW IN connections to 26603``
+(Firewall needs to ALLOW IN connections to 26603 on HOST_NODE``

 ### 3. LISTENING address/port for RPC.